-- 3.1 A sole arbitrator appointed by the commission at such stage as considered appropriate shall conduct the arbitration.
-The Commission shall notify the parties of the arbitrator appointed. - 3.2 If an arbitrator is unable to act for any reason the Commission shall appoint another arbitrator to act in his place. - 3.3 The arbitrators appointed in accordance with the provisions of this clause shall be and remain at all times independent of any of the parties and the Commission and shall determine the dispute in an impartial and timely manner.
+- 3.1 A sole Aarbitrator appointed by the Ceommission at such stage as considered appropriate shall conduct the arbitration.
+The Commission shall notify the parties of the Aarbitrator appointed. - 3.2 If an Aarbitrator is unable to act for any reason the Commission shall appoint another Aarbitrator to act in his place. - 3.3 The Aerbitrators appointed in accordance with the provisions of this clause shall be and remain at all times independent of any of the parties and the Commission and shall determine the dispute in an impartial and timely manner.